Making a Claim

 Hospital Treatment Abroad

 If you are admitted to hospital you must contact our Emergency Assistance Service immediately.
 If you do not, this could mean that we will not provide cover or we will reduce the amount we pay for medical expenses.
-If you are not admitted to hospital but you receive medical treatment abroad as an outpatient under €335, you should pay the hospital or clinic and claim back your medical expenses from White Horse Administration Services Limited when you return to the Republic of Ireland.
+If you are not admitted to hospital but you receive medical treatment abroad as an outpatient under €335, you should pay the hospital or clinic and claim back your medical expenses from Travel Claims Facilities when you return to the Republic of Ireland.

 Note: If you have declared Private Health Insurance and have accepted a premium discount for this, your excess in respect of inpatient claims is €55,000 per incident per claim.